Barito Renewables Energy Soars 25% in Jakarta Market Debut After $200 Million IPO

 Geothermal energy, in particular, offers a consistent and stable supply of electricity, distinguishing it from intermittent sources like solar and wind power.
 Indonesia possesses an estimated 27.8 gigawatts of geothermal resources, ranking second globally behind the .
 However, the country's installed geothermal capacity stood at just 2.3 gigawatts in the previous year.

 Barito Renewables Energy's IPO proceeds, as outlined in its prospectus, are earmarked for its wholly owned subsidiary, Star Energy, which directly operates the three West Java power plants.
-This allocation includes the payment of $127.8 million toward Star Energy's outstanding loans.
+This allocation includes the payment of $127.8 million toward Star Energy's outstanding bank loans.

 Looking ahead, Barito Renewables Energy has ambitious plans, including increasing the installed capacity of its Wayang Windu plant by 23 megawatts to reach 253.5 megawatts by 2025.
 Additionally, the company is eyeing further expansions across all three geothermal plants, identifying over 300 megawatts of additional potential capacity.